DexKit/dexkit-js-2024/content/blog/embarking-on-blockchain-networks-understanding-and-their-transformative-applications.md

 ---
+title: >-
-title: "Embarking on Blockchain Networks: Understanding and Their Transformative Applications"
+  Embarking on Blockchain Networks: Understanding and Their Transformative Applications
-date: "February 17, 2024"
+date: 'February 17, 2024'
+excerpt: >-
-excerpt: "<p>Once again, decentralized finance is in the eye of public opinion and at DexKit we want to teach you everything about it.
-We want to&hellip;</p> "
+  Once again, decentralized finance is in the eye of public opinion and at DexKit we want to teach you everything about it.
-category: "Blog"
+category: Blog
-slug: "embarking-on-blockchain-networks-understanding-and-their-transformative-applications"
+slug: >-
+  embarking-on-blockchain-networks-understanding-and-their-transformative-applications
-imageUrl: "/blog-images/Blockchain-blog.png"
+imageUrl: /blog-images/Blockchain-blog.png
 ---

 Once again, decentralized finance is in the eye of public opinion and at DexKit we want to teach you everything about it.
 We want to delve deeply in the concept of «blockchain» in terms of the infinite number of use cases, the clarity with which decisions are executed and the best part: the zero intervention of centralized entities.